+The medal bounty represents a change from the results Independent Olympians have seen in the past.
 Historically, athletes not competing for specific countries haven’t done so well—but in 1992, their chances were better than usual due to sheer numbers.
 The number of Independent Olympians is usually 10 or fewer, but due to the separation of the Federal Republic of Yugoslavia, 58 competitors were considered “Independent” at the 1992 Summer Olympics in Barcelona.
 Three of them won medals in shooting—one silver and two bronze.
-(The 2012 delegation should have medalled just for their enthusiasm during the Parade of Nations.)
+(The 2012 delegation should have medaled just for their enthusiasm during the Parade of Nations.)